By: Womaness Editors

-What’s Going On: Weight gain is more an age-related thing but menopause does cause your body-fat distribution to shift, causing extra pounds that normally reside in your lower body to redirect to your middle.
+What’s Going On: Weight gain is more an age-related thing, but menopause does cause your body-fat distribution to shift, resulting in extra pounds that normally reside in your lower body to redirect to your middle.

 What You Can Do: The (un)magic formula for losing weight is no different than what it is in your 20s and 30s.
-That means getting plenty of physical exercise, cutting calories (Mayo Clinic suggests eating about 200 fewer calories a day in your 40s and 50s than you did in your 20s and 30s.)
+That means getting plenty of physical exercise and cutting calories (Mayo Clinic suggests eating about 200 fewer calories a day in your 40s and 50s than you did in your 20s and 30s).
 Pay attention to what’s on your plate, choosing more fruits, vegetables, and whole grains that are rich in fiber.

 Disappearing Orgasms: Not In the Mood